Boundary Roundabout Improvement Scheme

-The improvements all form part of a wider scheme to create better transport links across Bournemouth, Christchurch and Poole.
+The improvements to Boundary Roundabout form part of a wider scheme to create better transport links across Bournemouth, Christchurch and Poole.

-The main objectives of the scheme are to reduce collisions, improve cycle and pedestrian facilities to encourage sustainable travel at Boundary Roundabout and adjoining Roads; Talbot Avenue, Boundary Road, Wallisdown Road and Gillett Road, Bournemouth.
+The main objectives of this scheme is to reduce collisions, improve cycle and pedestrian facilities to encourage sustainable travel at Boundary Roundabout and adjoining Roads; Talbot Avenue, Boundary Road, Wallisdown Road and Gillett Road, Bournemouth.